A Little Background

 To overcome this dilemma I frequently use different translations of Scripture.
 I tend to do devotional reading in a single version over a period of time – till it has become familiar and then move to another translation – and so on.
 After a while away from a translation I find the words are again crisp and fresh.

 When I’m preparing a sermon I like to read from as many different translations as possible.
-While there are various levels of literal fidelity to the original languages in translations, every translation is to some extent an interpretation or commentary upon the Scriptures.
-Reading different versions highlights the different ways different individuals have thought about these particular passages in a concise way which can then be further explored via commentaries and other resources.
+While there are various levels of literal fidelity to the original languages in translations, every translation (even the most literal) is to some extent an interpretation or commentary upon the Scriptures.
+Reading different versions highlights the different ways different individuals have thought about these particular passages in a concise way which can then be further explored via commentaries, original languages, and other resources.

 J.B.
 Phillips was an Anglican clergyman who began translating some of the Scriptures into “modern” language during World War II.
 His ministry was in a heavily bombed area and the translation occurred under this recurring threat.

-His translation was well-liked, among his admirers being C.S.
+His translation was well-liked and garnered admiration from none other than C.S.
 Lewis.
 He also saw his translation being used “authoritatively” and felt that it was not good enough so he went about retranslating it.

 Phillips completed the entire New Testament as well as some books of the Old Testament.
-His NT is best known.
+His New Testament is best known.

 Throughout his life he struggled with depression and reflects a theological perspective more reminiscent of William Barclay’s “liberal evangelical” than fundamentalist or evangelical generally.